IBM/python-and-analytics/README.md

 #### 2. Developer Portal access Check

 Now let's make sure you can access the Developer Portal page for your company.
 To test that, navigate to the [Developer Portal webpage](https://developer.ibm.com/portals/<my_company>/) and confirm you can see the page.

-#### 3. Gitbook access Check

-Next, let's make sure we can see the workshop instructions.
-For that, navigate to the [gitbook webpage](https://ibm-developer.gitbook.io/python-and-analytics/) for this workshop and ensure that you can see the instructions.